Synesis-LLC/ceph/doc/man/8/ceph-rest-api.rst

 Configuration parameters are searched in the standard order: first in the section named '<clientname>', then 'client', then 'global'.

-<clientname> is either supplied by -n/--name, "client.<id>" where
-<id> is supplied by -i/--id, or 'client.restapi' if neither option
+<clientname> is supplied by -n/--name or 'client.restapi' is used if neither
-is present.
+option is present.

-A single-threaded server will run on **public addr** if the ceph-rest-api executed directly; otherwise, configuration is specified by the enclosing WSGI web server.

 Commands
 ========